syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

  ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img6.png)

 ## Recursive Checking
-SfListView provides support for recursive checking where the checked state of group header item and group items is changed recursively based on the state of currently changed item.
+The SfListView provides support for recursive checking where the checked state of the group header item and group item are changed recursively based on the state of currently changed item.

-You can enable recursive checking by setting `SfListView.AllowRecursiveChecking` property and `SfListView.ShowCheckBoxes` property as true.
+The recursive checking actions are:

 *	The group header item will be checked only if all its group items are checked.
 *	The group header item will be unchecked if all its group items are unchecked.
 *	The group header item will be in Indeterminate state in other combinations of its group items.

+You can enable recursive checking by setting `SfListView.AllowRecursiveChecking` property and `SfListView.ShowCheckBoxes` property as true.

 {% tabs %}
 {% highlight c# %}